mozilla/addons-server/docs/topics/api/addons.rst

     :>json string ratings_url: The URL to the user ratings list page for the add-on.
     :>json float ratings.average: The average user rating for the add-on.
     :>json float ratings.bayesian_average: The bayesian average user rating for the add-on.
+    :>json object ratings.grouped_counts: Object with aggregate counts for ratings.
+Only included when ``show_grouped_ratings`` is present in the request.
+    :>json int ratings.grouped_counts.1: the count of ratings with a score of 1.
+    :>json int ratings.grouped_counts.2: the count of ratings with a score of 2.
+    :>json int ratings.grouped_counts.3: the count of ratings with a score of 3.
+    :>json int ratings.grouped_counts.4: the count of ratings with a score of 4.
+    :>json int ratings.grouped_counts.5: the count of ratings with a score of 5.
     :>json boolean requires_payment: Does the add-on require payment, non-free services or software, or additional hardware.
     :>json string review_url: The URL to the reviewer review page for the add-on.
     :>json string slug: The add-on slug.